JustinQ-DNHS/justin_2025/navigation/about.md

 ## More Information!

-I was born in San Diego, California so I am a born American.
-However I do interact with own culture, Chinese, quite a bit.
+I was born in San Diego, California so I am a born-American (CBA).
+However I do interact with my own culture (Chinese) quite a bit.
 My dad immigrated to America with my grandparentss from Vietnam during the Vietnam War, and met my mom while they were in college.

 <div style="text-align:center">
     <figure>